SunnyDayDev/DelegationManager/README.md

   }
   ```

 **Note: Getters works the same, but only first delegate will triggered.
-And vice verse if return type of method is Void all delegates for requested type of delegate will triggered.**
+And if return type of method is Void all delegates for requested type of delegate will triggered.**